eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 - **Simplified Onboarding:** Streamlined user onboarding by removing intermediate payment steps and directly guiding users to their recommended pathway.
 - **Enhanced Error Handling:** Sophisticated retry logic and detailed error categorization for processes like pitch upload.
 - **End-to-End Encryption:** Transparent payload encryption for API communications using AES-256-GCM encryption with feature flags (ENABLE_ENCRYPTION/VITE_ENABLE_ENCRYPTION) for controlled rollout.
 Supports both encrypted and unencrypted requests without breaking existing functionality.
+- **Dashboard Architecture:** Restructured dashboard routing system where the new dashboard (DashboardV2) is now the main production dashboard accessible at `/dashboard`.
+The legacy dashboard remains available at `/dashboard-v1` for development environments only, ensuring backward compatibility during transition periods.

 ### Feature Specifications
 - **Deal Room Access:** Provides qualified users (ProofScore >= 70) access to investor matching and premium features for a one-time fee.